 - Rapid wear of the bar groove and tail section

 - Slack or excessive tension

 - If the tool is used for cutting frozen or hard wood

 - If chain lubricant of poor quality is used

-If soil or sand gets into the groove in the guide bar, it causes faster wear on the clothing, so it is recommended that the tool is started so that the chain is not in contact with the ground.
+If soil or sand gets into the bar groove, it causes faster wear on the clothing, so it is recommended that the tool is started so that the chainsaw is not in contact with the ground.